Contact Us Today For A Consultation 415-840-0570

 Mediation

-Mediation in a Contra Costa County Divorce Case
+Mediation in a California Divorce Case

 Many people mistakenly believe that divorce cases get resolved in a big courtroom battle where angry, embittered spouses direct lawyers to hurl insults at one another.
 In reality, nothing could be further from the truth.
 In fact, many divorce cases actually get resolved outside of a courtroom setting via mediation.